 but if you can be made free, rather use it.

 If the slave has the option of emancipation from slavery, he should “use it.”
-However, God can use the slave in slavery or in freedom.
+However, God can use the slave in slavery or freedom.
 It makes no difference.
-Our relationship to God, not our social situation, is what defines us.
+Our relationship with God, not our social situation, is what defines us.

 The whole book of Philemon pivots around a runaway slave called Onesimus, whom Paul led to Christ.
 Philemon, the master of Onesimus, was also a believer.
 Paul appealed to Philemon to let Onesimus serve with him in the gospel.
 Paul wanted Onesimus to serve the Lord in slavery!